My research addresses three key aspects of marine science that directly inform conservation strategies.

 I have a very broad range of interests within the field of reef fish population dynamics.
 With the current threats of climate change, I am particularly interested in how fish respond to changes in coral cover and habitat complexity, and the impacts of climate induced coral bleaching on coral reef fish assemblages.
 I worked on the 2015 - 2016 Great Barrier Reef coral bleaching event and conducted routine benthic monitoring in Kimbe Bay, Papua New Guinea from 2014 - 2017.

 I have ongoing research with Harvard T. H. Chan School of Public Health under Dr. Chris Golden that focuses on the sustainability of marine systems and the interactions between fisheries and nutrition as part of a synthesis of global coral bleaching patterns.
-We aim to determine impacts on human nutrition from coral bleaching.
+Merging the fields of nutritional epidemiology, fisheries ecology, conservation biology, and global change science, we aim to determine impacts on human nutrition from coral bleaching.
+By quantifying the dependence of different populations on seafood we will illuminate a stark future of what may happen if we do not begin protecting our coral reefs, fisheries, and other natural resources.

 3. Reef fish ecology